MicrosoftDocs/azure-aks-docs/articles/aks/imds-restriction.md

 When IMDS restriction is enabled, AKS manages the iptables rules on the node.
 Keep in mind the following points to prevent the iptables rules from being accidentally removed or tampered with:

-- Because iptables rules can be modified with SSH or node-shell, we recommend using [Disable SSH][disable-ssh] or using a policy to disable privileged pods.
+- iptables rules can be modified with SSH or node-shell, so we recommend using [Disable SSH][disable-ssh] or using a policy to disable privileged pods.
 - The iptables rules that restrict access to IMDS are restored when the node is [reimaged][node-image-upgrade] or restarted.

 ## Enable IMDS restriction on a new cluster

-To enable IMDS restriction on a new cluster and block all traffic from non-host network pods to the IMDS endpoint, run the [`az aks create`](/cli/azure/aks#az-aks-create) command with the `--enable-imds-restriction` parameter.
+To enable IMDS restriction on a new cluster and block all traffic from non host network pods to the IMDS endpoint, run the [`az aks create`](/cli/azure/aks#az-aks-create) command with the `--enable-imds-restriction` parameter.

 ```azurecli-interactive
 az aks create \